-Pic.
-3: Correctly implemented riparian buffer strip Quality elements of soundly implemented biodiversity measures - Minimum width of 10 m - Area must have vegetation which is not at all or extensively managed Wide diverse vegetated strips along water bodies serve as a buffer zone between managed land and natural ecosystems/water bodies.
+Wide diverse vegetated strips along water bodies serve as a buffer zone between managed land and natural ecosystems/water bodies.
 The prevention of nutrient and pesticide leaching into the water may be the most important effect.
-Effects on biodiversity (ecosystems, species, soil biodiversity)

 Buffer strips also provide protection and refuge for insects, hare and partridges during agricultural work on the field.

 Riparian strips are habitats and wintering grounds for many insects.
 This vegetation is especially important for the development of many dragonflies and butterflies.

 Riparian strips also serve as step stones and connect open landscapes for butterflies, grass-hoppers and other insects.

-Other positive effects/benefit for the farmer According to EU regulations, a riparian strip of at least 5 m needs to be implemented.
-(Note: national regulations need to be taken in account as well; e.g. in Germany riparian strips need to be at least 10 m wide!)
-As the use of pesticides and fertilizer is not allowed, those areas are sites with minor yields and may therefore be valuable sites to implement biodiversity measures.
-Starting in 2019, agricultural use within a 5 m distance to the water body is prohibited over all (except maintenance of flower strips and short-rotation coppices).
-Taking a strip of that width out of agricultural use is required; to use riparian strips to improve habitat quality for different wildlife may be a win-win situation.
-Buffer strips are a very important tool to prevent eutrophication of water bodies and thus are a central measure for human health.
-The permanent vegetation cover in general further contribute to erosion control, especially on steep slopes.
-Indicator/key data Minimum width of 10 mLength References www.landwirtschaft-artenvielfalt.de www4.lubw.baden- wuerttemberg.de/servlet/is/255462/?shop=true&shopView=9161 Further information: Knowledge Pool This Action Fact Sheet belongs to the training package for product and quality managers of companies and was developed within the project LIFE Food & Biodiversity (Biodiversity in Standards and Labels of for the Food Industry).
+Indicator/key data Minimum width of 10 mLength References www.landwirtschaft-artenvielfalt.de www4.lubw.baden- wuerttemberg.de/servlet/is/255462/?shop=true&shopView=9161

+Further information: Knowledge Pool

+This Action Fact Sheet belongs to the training package for auditors of standard organisations and companies and was developed within the project LIFE Food & Biodiversity (Biodiversity in Standards and Labels of for the Food Industry).
 The main objective of the project is to improve the biodiversity performance of standards and sourcing requirements in the food industry by helping standard organisations to integrate efficient biodiversity criteria into their schemes and motivating food processing companies and retailers to include comprehensive biodiversity criteria into their sourcing guidelines.

-Editor: LIFE Food & Biodiversity; Lake Constance Foundation Photo credits: Icons: © LynxVector / Fotolia, © nikiteev / Fotolia; Pic.
+Editor: LIFE Food & Biodiversity; Lake Constance Foundation

+Photo credits: Icons: © LynxVector / Fotolia, © nikiteev / Fotolia;

+Pic.
 1: © Cristina Carlos, ADVID; Douro region vineyards; Pic.
-2/3: Amt für Umwelt Appenzell Ausserrhoden European Project Team www.food-biodiversity.eu
+2/3: Amt für Umwelt Appenzell Ausserrhoden

+European Project Team

+Supported by

-Supported by Recoginzed as core initiative by
+Recoginzed as core initiative by